CryptoPascal31/pact-evm-bridge-arch/bridge_architecture.md

 ## System Drawbacks

-From a trust perspective, the bridge is definitively **centralized**. **Owner** has full control of the assets, and is responsible of keeping its administrative keys highly secured.
+1. From a trust perspective, the bridge is definitively **centralized**. **Owner** has full control of the assets, and is responsible of keeping its administrative keys highly secured.

 ## System Advantages

-The system looks like many other centralized bridges.
+1. The system looks like many other centralized bridges.
 The same model of signing approvals by a central entity and using the EVM function `ecrecovery` has been used many times and is well proven.

-But this model has been improved by using a distributed model with many approvers.
+2. But this model has been improved by using a distributed model with many approvers.
 It has the following advantages:
  * High availability: no single point of failure.
 This can be improved if some **Approvers** embed their own node and/or use different RPC/endpoints
  * Better security.
 If a approver is being hacked and its keys disclosed, this is not sufficient to steal money, because **Owner** defines a minimum signature count.

- Moreover, by using Kadena, and the features of Pact, **User** never communicates directly with the **Approvers**.
+ 3. Moreover, by using Kadena, and the features of Pact, **User** never communicates directly with the **Approvers**.
 This has the following advantages:
    * No direct threat of being exploited using a Web or RPC exploit.
    * The **Approvers** locations and IPs are unknown.
 They can be spread around the world and hosted by different ISPs.
    * The bridge doesn't depend on a specific Front-end => Can still be used only by transacting with the Blockchains.

+4. As designed, the system is divided in simple functions.
+Deposits and Withdrawals functions are isolated.
+Simplicity => Security